Royal-Navy/design-system/packages/docs-site/src/library/pages/components/form/checkbox.md

     Required: 'True',
     Default: '',
     Description: 'Can be manually provided or sent from Formik.
 Indicates any errors and which fields have been touched', },
   {
-    Name: 'id',
-    Type: 'string',
-    Required: 'False',
-    Default: 'unique id',
-    Description: 'Provide the ID for a field and tie it to its label.
-If one is not provided then a unique id will be created', },
-  {
     Name: 'label',